LiberTEM/LiberTEM/docs/source/contributing.rst

 * Check what happens when opening all file types with bad parameters by scripting
     * Proper understandable error message?
 TODO automate?
 * Run all examples
-* Check all examples in documentation, including API docstrings.
 * Run libertem-server on Windows, connect to a remote dask cluster running on Linux, open all file types and perform an analysis for each file type.
 * Use the GUI while a long-running analysis is running
     * Still usable, decent response times?
 * Review open issues and pull requests